hugo-cardenas/video-backupper/README.md

-# video-fetcher
+# video-backupper

-Downloads videos from a Youtube playlist and saves them into a storage.
+Downloads videos from a Youtube playlist and saves them into a persistent storage.

 # license